When it comes to creating and launching online courses, we’ve got it down to a science here at Teachable.

 The first group is easy to sell to.
 If they have the funds and you’ve gained their trust by establishing yourself as an industry authority, they’ll choose your course.

-The second group is going to take a bit more convincing, and that’s where this education phase comes into play.
+The second group is going to take a bit more convincing.
+That’s where this education phase comes into play.

 Educate by becoming a storyteller